How to Use This Calculator

 Can a 3D printer print a wall thinner than its nozzle diameter?

-No, a 3D printer cannot physically print a solid wall thinner than its nozzle diameter.
+No, a 3D printer cannot physically print a solid wall thinner than its extrusion line width.
 If the design's wall thickness is less than the line width, the printer software will attempt to print it as a gap or skip it, leading to missing features.
+The 'Viability' result will show 'Not Printable' in such cases.

 What does 'Perimeters Generated' mean?

 Perimeters Generated refers to the number of outer shell layers the 3D printer will extrude to form the wall.
-It is calculated as floor(ratio), so a ratio of 4.5x results in 4 perimeters.
-For example, a 1.6mm wall with 0.4mm line width gives a ratio of 4x and 4 perimeters, providing greater strength and surface finish.
+It is calculated as `floor(ratio)`, so a ratio of 4.5× results in 4 perimeters.
+For example, a 1.6mm wall with 0.4mm line width gives a ratio of 4× and 4 perimeters, providing greater strength and surface finish.
+The 'Structural Integrity' insight further explains the implications.